Stable Automorphic Forms for Semisimple Groups

 \begin{theorem} For any $g\in\BZ^+$, there exists a Riemannian metric on $J_g^{\ast}$ that induces a Riemannian metric on each stratum.
-As a result, there exists a measure on $J_g^{\ast}$ that induces a finite volume measure on each stratum. \end{theorem}
+As a result, there exists a measure on $J_g^{\ast}$ that induces a finite volume measure on each stratum. \end{theorem} \begin{proof} The proof can be found in \cite[Theorem 5.2 and Corollary 5.3]{JJ}. \end{proof}